pzrq/megakv/README.md

 memory key-value store.
 This is a demo and is not ready for production use yet.
 Bugs are expected.
 2. Nov 1, 2017: For [MongoDB Skunkworks][mongodb-skunkworks] -
-Updates to run on AWS instances, Intel DPDK v16.11 and CUDA 9.
+Updates to run on AWS instances, Intel DPDK v16.11, CUDA 9 and Ubuntu gcc 5.4.0

 ## PROTOCOL